 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

+This privacy notice was last updated on 25th March 2022.
 We may change this privacy notice from time to time by amending this page.